 This regulation is found in Section 395.3(b) and (c).

-The FMCSA has tried with their 3 basic rules to protect truck drivers from themselves.
-Time is money and auto transport truck drivers are by nature hard working people who will push themselves to make a buck to feed their families.
-It is extremely grueling and hard work that they are doing.
-Don’t think so?
-Try driving your cushy sedan 500 miles in a day and you will be stiff when done, your back sore and your brain weary.
+The FMCSA has tried its three basic rules to protect truck drivers from themselves.
+Time is money, and auto transport truck drivers are, by nature, hard-working people who will push themselves to make a buck to feed their families.
+It is incredibly grueling and demanding work they are doing.
+Don’t you think so?
+Try driving your cushy sedan 500 miles daily, and you will be stiff when done, your back sore, and your brain weary.
 Sleep it off and get up and do it again.
 And again.
-Don’t stop there, gotta get to Baltimore, so do it yet again.
-Brothers and sisters it’s hard.
-So the FMCSA set rules that protects auto transport truck drivers from themselves and maybe the bosses who otherwise might push them too far.
+Please don’t stop there; gotta get to Baltimore, so do it again.
+Brothers and sisters, it’s hard.
+So the FMCSA set rules protecting auto transport truck drivers from themselves and the bosses who might push them too far.

 1. Be punctual even if the driver is not.
-He has several customers to meet and any one of them may throw his schedule off by showing up late or unprepared, i.e. failing to have cash or money order to pay the balance.
-The driver will really appreciate your understanding of the pressures on his time.
-And he does feel bad if you are inconvenienced.
+He has several customers to meet, and any of them may throw his schedule off by showing up late or unprepared, i.e., failing to have cash or money order to pay the balance.
+The driver will appreciate your understanding of the pressures on his time.
+And he does feel bad if you, too, are inconvenienced.

-3. Of course he or she is being paid for a service, but would it kill you to say thank you.
-There is dignity in work and when somebody does a job, it’s not all about the money.
+2. Of course, they are paid for a service, but it would also be nice to say thank you.
+There is dignity in work, and when somebody does a job, it’s not all about the money.
 It is also respect for a job well done.
-Saying thank you is really appreciated.
+Saying thank you is appreciated.

 3. You know, a waiter or waitress gets tipped for hustling tables and providing good service, and they deserve it.
 Do you think an auto transport driver who just took good care of your car for several hundred miles, maybe thousands, deserves a little extra too?
 You don’t have to do that, but it sure would be considerate.